 The KPI that gets all of the attention is usually the one directly associated with the campaign’s objective.
 If my campaign is set up to drive mobile app installs or purchases from my e-commerce site, why should I pay attention to anything else?

-The answer: they all affect the efficiency of your campaigns.
+The answer: they all affect the efficiency of your campaigns and are critical to scaling your campaigns.
 Here’s a quick guide to the KPIs you should be thinking about:

 1 - CTR (Click-Through-Rate)